1636 Forum

 • 1.
 Refocus on its mission of academic excellence

-• 3.
-Re-establish a true academic free speech culture on campus with Veritas as its North Star
+• 2.
+Re-establish a true academic free speech culture on campus in service of academic excellence

 Approach